Written By: SafeHome.org Team | Updated: November 2020

 Keep in mind that your little one will not have the common sense to stay away from certain things at home.
 It is exciting to watch your baby grow and reach new milestones, but that comes with heightened curiosity.
 This, unfortunately, presents a set of new hazards.
 You can choose to either take each phase of childproofing as it comes or do them all before the insanity of parenthood kicks in.
 Whatever you choose, never underestimate what your child can do.
 You’d be surprised—toddlers have an incredible way of getting into just about anything they see!

-Some people hire professional childproofers to assess their homes, and take care of everything.
-However, this is totally optional, and it is very possible for to-be parents to create a kid-friendly living environment themselves.
-This guide goes over the common tips for childproofing all the primary areas of a home.
+Some people hire professional child proofers to assess their homes and take care of everything.
+However, it is possible for parents to create a kid-friendly living environment.
+This guide goes over childproofing tips for the primary areas of a home.

 What the Experts Have to Say

 Before delving deeper into childproofing tips, let’s take a look at what some professionals say about the topic:

 Childproofing Your Home

 Childproofing a home can be a daunting task, especially when you don’t know where or how to begin.
 We suggest starting with one area of the house and gradually working your way to the others as you make progress.
 Below, you’ll find useful pointers for how to childproof each section of your home.

 The living room can take a while to childproof, especially if you have a sizable common area.
 Keep a few steps in mind to childproof a living room:

 The living room can take a while to childproof , especially if you have a sizable common area.
 Below are some of the main courses of action to keep in mind to childproof a living room: